oneleif/Kata-Solutions/README.md

 ## File Inclusions
 At the top of the file you MUST include a commented out version of the challenge description or (if it has one) a link

+## Testing
+Some solutions we may test before giving XP.
+At the VERY LEAST the solution needs to compile.
+It should run, however, and give the correct solution.